versioned/versioned-admin/README.md

 ## MVP

+* Need to indicate clearly a "Model not created yet" warning for toModel that doesn't exist Use same search/select as for relationships

 * Algolia Keys
   Each space needs its own index, move init index code to after space create Generate on the fly in spaces, make them expire after two months